 NZ is one of few countries in the world where it is very cheap to import used vehicles; this makes used electrics likewise cheap to import.
 Used electrics from Japan and UK are cheaper still, as their governments subsidise their purchase cost.
-A 2015 report on electric car policy was published by Barry Barton at University of Waikato22.
+A 2015 report on electric car policy was published by Barry Barton at University of Waikato23.
 It compared electric vehicle growth in different countries, and determined New Zealand would benefit from a cost-neutral "feebate" scheme, used today in France and Norway.
 This is where the government adds a cost to buying "dirty" cars and uses that money to reduce the cost of electric and fuel-efficient cars.
 The report noted NZ is one of the only countries to have no fuel efficiency standards, which place costs or restrictions on buying high emission cars.

 Electric vehicle adoption is supported by an industry (DriveElectric.org.nz) and owner association (BetterNZ.org).
-Some large NZ firms have said they will make a third of their cars electric by 201923.
+Some large NZ firms have said they will make a third of their cars electric by 201924.

-Political parties forming the new government late 2017 made election campaign pledges in support of electric vehicles24; new policies may therefore be announced in the coming months and years.
-While few councils have electrics in their car fleets, several now have a formal policy to buy them25.
-Auckland's mayor has pledged the streets for a large area of the city will be 'fossil fuel free' by 203026 and nzfirst.org.nz/new zealand first will make the government s fleet 100 zero emissions by 2025 26
+Political parties forming the new government late 2017 made election campaign pledges in support of electric vehicles25; new policies may therefore be announced in the coming months and years.
+While few councils have electrics in their car fleets, several now have a formal policy to buy them26.
+Auckland's mayor has pledged the streets for a large area of the city will be 'fossil fuel free' by 203027